outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - incentivized purchases
       - bundled products
       - dependent products
+      - products with inefficiencies built in (designed to break or otherwise require other purchases or fixes)
+      - products with complexities built in (designed to require purchases of other resources like reviews, which require resource investment of time to examine)
       - discounts
       - subsidies

+    - optimal products
+      - require only a time investment in that users learn skills that make them independent
+      - create efficiencies for the user, in the form of free time (no time required examining reviews, disposing of product, updating/replacing/returning/fixing product)
+      - integrate with other optimal products to create combined & compounding efficiencies
+      - incentivize positive business practices to improve health of the network of markets
+      - help fund socially beneficial investments

     - ways to limit/enable purchases
       - credit score/limit